Overview

 At InterCare Training we want to ensure that you have a fun and enjoyable learning experience, it is because of this that we offer a range of flexible training delivery and assessment models to meet each individual’s needs.

-- Develop skills in the day-to-day, hands-on support and care of clients when working of an aged care facility
+- Develop skills in the day-to-day, hands-on support and care of clients when working in an aged care facility

 - Carry out activities to maintain personal care and other activities of living for people in an aged care setting